-| Hello, and thank you for visiting my website.
+Hello, and thank you for visiting my website.
 I hope you find it helpful.
-My name is Darren Haber and I am a licensed psychotherapist (LMFT).
-My specialties include treating addictions (including problems with alcohol or drugs), sex addiction, codependence and trauma.
-I have helped many people find relief from these problems.
+My name is Darren Haber and I am a fully licensed psychotherapist (LMFT) and trained psychoanalyst (PsyD).
 My office is in west Los Angeles near the corner of Olympic and Barrington.
-I work with adults and young adults, as well as couples and families in an attempt to help them with whatever problems or issues are blocking them from being happier.
+I work with adults and young adults, in an attempt to help them with whatever problems or issues are blocking them from being happier.

 First, however, you have to know what the problem is – which is often anything but simple.
 Sometimes things just feel bad, but it's hard or impossible to know why, and frustrating not to know.
 It can be scary too, to start to wonder how serious one's problems really are.